UofA-CSc-520-Spring-2020/CSc520Spr20-CourseMaterials/HomeworkWriteups/hw3-scheme.md

 # Programming and Proof Problems (90 percent)

-For the "programming and proof" part of this assignment, you will do Exercises 1, 2, 10, 30, and 35 in the book, plus the problems B through I below.
+For the "programming and proof" part of this assignment, you will do Exercises 1, 10, and 31 in the book, plus the problems A through D below, but in the order they are listed.

 ## Problem Details